-OSA is a stealth disease.
-It affects more than 25 million adults in the U.S. alone.
-However, some estimate that 75 percent of people with severe OSA remain undiagnosed.
+OSA is a stealthy disease.
+It affects more than 25 million adults in the United States.
+But some estimate that 75 percent of people with severe OSA remain undiagnosed.
 That's a lot of people!
-The odds suggest that many who haven’t been diagnosed still live with OSA, untreated.5,6
+The odds suggest that many who haven’t been diagnosed still live with OSA, untreated.3

 A chief way to prevent heart disease: address its risk factors.
 That means identifying – and treating – hidden conditions like OSA.